go-acme/lego/README.md

 TLS Port:

-- All TLS handshakes on port 443 for the TLS-SNI challenge.
+- All TLS handshakes on port 443 for the TLS-ALPN challenge.

 This traffic redirection is only needed as long as lego solves challenges.
 As soon as you have received your certificates you can deactivate the forwarding.